 If you’re legally homeless, your council must provide you with help – this could range from giving advice to arranging accommodation for you.

 The amount of help they give you will depend on things like:

 - if you became homeless through no fault of your own

 Eligibility for assistance

-If you live permanently in the UK, you will usually be eligible for assistance.
+If you live permanently in the UK, you’ll usually be eligible for assistance.
 If you’re from abroad, you may not be eligible because of your immigration status.

-Shelter’s emergency housing rights checker helps you work out if you’re eligible for assistance and what you’re entitled to.
+Shelter’s guide on housing rights helps you work out if you’re eligible for assistance and what you’re entitled to.